tanul-mathur/music-through-the-ages/Story.md

 <span>Photo by <a href="https://unsplash.com/@shutters_guild?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Travis Yewell</a> on <a href="https://unsplash.com/@tanulmathur/likes?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 I'm sure many of you would have gone through the following conversation with your parents at some point during your childhood "What is this noise you are listening to?
 In 'our days' we listened to actual songs with beautiful melodies and soul-touching tunes, not this cacophony of monkeys with instruments!"
 To me this always sounded like a classic generalization, a blanket statement comparing the music tastes of generations irrespective of the differences in personal preference.
 Brushing it aside as generation gap, I never gave second thought to it until recently when I was listening to some of the latest chartbusters of 2021.
-I couldn't help but think that the tables had turned and I had the same opinion about today's songs as my parents had about the songs I listened to in my childhood.
+I couldn’t help but think that the tables had turned and I had the same opinion about today’s songs as my parents had about my playlists.
 This left me wondering are music trends actually shifting?
 Are the same kind of songs popular that were chartbusters 50 years ago?
 Or have we started to love radically different songs?

 This project is an attempt to collect relevant evidence (data) and analyzing it to get answers for these questions.